 When there is a very broad, awareness level, phrase like “luxury watches” searched, it brought four ads all above the organic listings.

-When there is a slightly more specific, yet still broad, phrase like, “best men’s luxury watches 2019,” you get different results.
+When there is a slightly more specific, yet still broad, a phrase like, “best men’s luxury watches 2023” you get different results.

 The more specific phrase requires an element of information that still needs to be answered.
 It is the part of the information where you need to explain precisely which one of a group of items is the best.
 We are not quite at the point where the paid search world is burning through their budgets, trying to get their clients’ placed for these terms.
 Why?
 Because people searching these phrases are not yet ready to buy products!

 So let’s use that strategy to our advantage all around!

 A strategy that has been working for me is to let SEO hit the awareness level keywords.
 Use paid search for retargeting this traffic.
 Use your paid search budget to target lower funnel, buyer ready terms.

 I know that is a broad overstatement, so the best I can say is that strategy works for me, and you should lean on your data while testing it for yourself.
 I will admit that I am primarily an Ecommerce SEO first and a conservative Paid Search Marketer second.
 My clients have never complained I wasn’t spending enough (on terms which never showed to convert).

 While researching for this part of the post, something really neat happened.
 I used an advanced search parameter like this in google.